MariePittet/ElasticNet_Boruta_Combo/README.md

 ## Context ##
 This pipeline was developed for a study examining the relationship between patients' cognitive complaints, assessed through a questionnaire, and multiple clinical and demographic variables.
 The data includes multiple variables, some of which are correlated.
 Additionally, data were collected across three different medical centers, potentially introducing center-specific differences.
+The end goal is to predict cognitive complaints with great accuracy but also to provide clinicians with actionable variables.
+As such, it falls in the realms of explainable AI (XAI), with techniques such as feature relevance inspection and simplification (taking complex ML results and rebuilding a relatively simple model for out-of-sample predictions)

 ## Methods ##